Circuit switching vs packet switching - difference between circuit switching and packet switching

 |No overhead bits after call setup||overhead bits in each packet||overhead bits in each packet|

-Let us summarize major difference between circuit switching and packet switching to compare circuit switching vs packet switching.
+Let us summarize the major difference between circuit switching and packet switching to compare circuit switching vs packet switching.

 ➨Circuit switching is used for voice where as packet switching is used for data.